GF 101: Gluten-Free Marketing for the Gluten-Curious

 Last year, my (former) physician sent me from his office with a prescription for “eat more bran.”
 Bran didn’t help.
 Bran, it turns out, was one of the reasons I had to see the doctor in the first place.
 As I would learn through self-diagnosis a few weeks later, I have (and have had for around ten years) an intolerance to gluten.

 That physician wasn’t necessarily unqualified or lazy; he, like many, didn’t have gluten on his radar.
 But he will.
 And the food, beverage, and ingredients industry will, too.

 Curious about gluten?
-Here’s a very basic primer on why you need to have gluten on your radar if not in your gluten-free marketing plans.
+Here’s a very basic primer on why you need to have gluten on your radar.

-If you manufacture or market food, beverages, or ingredients and you want to talk gluten (or if any of you wants to suggest a gluten-friendly eatery!) we’d love to hear from you.
+If you manufacture or market food, beverages, or ingredients and want to talk gluten, we’d love to hear from you.
+Reach out!